Statistical inference for rough volatility: Central limit theorems: Model and CLT for VoV estimators

 for $\ell\geq0$.
 Note that we write $[x]$ and $\{x\}$ for the integer and fractional part of $x$, respectively.
 The normalization in the last line is chosen in such a way that $\wt V^{n,\ell,k_n}_t$ converges in probability.
-In the semimartingale context (with $H=\frac12$ and $\ell=0)$, the functional $\wt V^{n,0,k_n}_t$ was used in \cite{Vetter15} to estimate the integrated VoV process $\int_0^t (\eta_s^2+\wh\eta_s^2) ds$ (see also \cite{Gloter00, LLZ22}).
+In the semimartingale context (with $H=\frac12$ and $\ell=0)$, the functional $\wt V^{n,0,k_n}_t$ was used in \cite{Vetter15} (see also \cite{Gloter00, LLZ22}) to estimate the integrated VoV process $\int_0^t (\eta_s^2+\wh\eta_s^2) ds$ (to be very precise, this is actually the integrated \emph{variance of variance}).
 Still in the semimartingale framework, functionals similar to \eqref{eq:Vtilde} have also been investigated in the literature to estimate the leverage effect; see \cite{AFLWY17,AFL13,BR12,KX17,Vetter12,WM14}.

 To state a CLT for $\wt V^{n,\ell,k_n}$ for $H<\frac12$, we have to introduce some additional notation: for $n\in\N$, $h>0$ and a function $f:\R\to\R$, we define the forward and central difference operators by respectively.
 For $n=1$, we simply write $\Delta_h f(t)=\Delta^1_h f(t)=f(t+h)-f(t)$ and $\delta_h f(t)=\delta^1_h f(t)=f(t+\frac h2)-f(t-\frac h2)$.
 Moreover, given $\al\in\R$, we use the shorthand notation $\Delta^n_h t^\al_+$ or $\Delta^n_h \lvert t\rvert^\al$ for $\Delta^n_h f(t)$ where $f(t)=t_+^\al$ or $f(t)=\lvert t\rvert^\al$ ($\delta^n_h t^\al_+$ and $\delta^n_h \lvert t\rvert^\al$ are used similarly).
 Finally, for any $d\in\N$, we use $\stackrel{st}{\Longrightarrow}$ to denote functional stable convergence in law in the space of c\`adl\`ag functions $[0,\infty)\to\R^d$ equipped with the local uniform topology.
 The following CLT is the main technical result of this paper.